cristiancobb/cristiancobb.github.stairlifemicrowebsite.io/README.md

 # Acorn Stairlifts
-*We challenge the status quo by making simple and elegant products* *How long have you been looking for a stairlift?*
+*We challenge the status quo by making simple and elegant products.*
+*How long have you been looking for a stairlift?*

 ## Number one stairlift supplier across the whole of London